 NASA announces its intent to participate in the 66th International Astronautical Congress (IAC) and requests that full-time U.S. graduate students attending U.S. universities respond to this “Call for Abstracts.”

 The IAC - which is organized by the International Astronautical Federation (IAF), the International Academy of Astronautics (IAA), and the International Institute of Space Law (IISL) - is the largest space-related conference world-wide and selects an average of 1000 scientific papers every year.
-The upcoming IAC will be held September 29 - October 3, 2014 in Toronto, Canada.
+The upcoming IAC will be held October 12-16, 2015 in Jerusalem, Israel.
 NASA's participation in this event is an on-going effort to continue to bridge NASA with the astronautical and space international community.